-4. Data analysis and interpretation
+3. Data analysis and interpretation

-Nursing Care was provided to eleven children who were admitted with respiratory tract infections in the pediatric ward of Poyanil hospital, Kozhencherry.
-The period of study was from July 2015 to August 2015.
-History collection was done at the time of admission which focused on family history, birth www.ijresm.com | ISSN (Online): 2581-5792 history, immunization status, nutritional status, past medical history and present medical history.
+Nursing Care was provided to eleven children who were admitted with respiratory tract infections in the pediatric ward of Govt. hospital, Gonda, Uttar Pradesh.
+The period of study was from July 2018 to August 2018.
+History collection was done at the time of admission which focused on family history, birth history, immunization status, nutritional status, past medical history and present medical history.
 Nursing assessment was done on identification of signs and symptoms of respiratory tract infection and physical condition associated with respiratory tract infection.
 Based on the nursing assessment, nursing care was planned, rendered and the condition of children were assessed at the time of discharge.
 During the stipulated period of study eleven children were diagnosed as having respiratory tract infections.
-The different type of respiratory tract infections which were identified during the study period were bronchitis, bronchiolitis and pharyngitis.

 Assessment data focused on baseline data, family history, birth history, immunization status, nutritional status, past and present medical history, identification of signs and symptoms of respiratory tract infection, identification of associated symptoms and investigations.
 Ongoing assessment was done with emphasize on vital signs respiratory status.
-Monitored the hydration status, nutritional status, activity, physical discomfort, type of cough and sputum production continuously.
-Ongoing assessment helped to identify the condition of the prevented children and children from developing complications.
+Monitored the hydrational status, nutritional status, activity, physical discomfort, type of cough and sputum production continuously.

+Ongoing assessment helped to identify the condition of the children and prevented children from developing complications.
 Nursing care helped to prevent complications due to secondary bacterial invasion.
 Parents were also explained regarding nutritious high caloric and high protein rich diet, prevention of risk factors, home management and about influenza vaccines.
 Demonstration of chest physiotherapy also helped to improve the parent's knowledge.
 Parents were informed about practicing hygienic practices and importance of keeping the environment clean.

 This study has clearly highlighted that continuous assessment and nursing interventions can prevent complications due to respiratory tract infections like emphysema, at lectasis, pleural effusion and respiratory failure.
 Hence individualized nursing care was given and none of the children developed complications rather all of them got discharged on the fourth day with better health status.

-International Journal of Research in Engineering, Science and Management Volume-1, Issue-11, November-2018

-5. Major findings of the study
+4. Major findings of the study

-• Children below 5 years of age the group commonly

-- affected with respiratory tract infections. - Children residing in urban area are the common victims of respiratory infections than rural children. - Malnutrition is a major cause for the occurrence of respiratory tract infections.
+- 1. Children below 5 years of age the group commonly affected with respiratory tract infections. - 2.
+Children residing in urban area are the common victims of respiratory infections than rural children. - 3.
+Malnutrition is a major cause for the occurrence of respiratory tract infections.

-6. Conclusion
+5. Conclusion

-This paper concludes the nursing care of children with respiratory tract infection in poyanil hospital kozhencherry
+This paper presented a study to assess the nursing care of children with respiratory tract infection in govt. hospital, Gonda, Uttar Pradesh.